bup/bup/note/main.md

   "repair files".
 See `bup-get`(1) for additional information.

-* `bup get` has added a `-S, --source-url URL` option which can specify a remote source repository.
+* `bup get` has added a `-S, --source-url URL` option which can specify a local or remote source repository (as compared to `-s/--source` which only allows a path).
 This should usually be preferred to `bup on HOST get` since it requires less trust in the remote, and avoids the need for a remote index-cache.
 See `bup-get(1)` for additional information.